 How the tax code can help retirement savers: Social Security alone, however, cannot provide for the type of retirement that most of us want.
 We have to save for our golden years ourselves, via a workplace retirement plan, on our own or, preferably, both.

 The tax code plays a role here.
 There are a variety of tax-favored retirement savings options.
 IRAs, traditional and Roth.
 Workplace 401(k) plans, traditional and Roth.
 The Saver's Tax Credit.
-Numerous options for the self-employed,
+There also are numerous retirement plan options for the self-employed.

 But too many of us aren't taking advantage of Uncle Sam's assistance.